esrc-official/ESRC-Face-SDK-iOS/README.md

         enableFace: true,  // Whether detect face or not.
         enableFacialLandmark: true,  // Whether detect facial landmark or not.
 If enableFace is false, it is also automatically set to false.
         enableFacialActionUnit: true,  // Whether analyze facial action unit or not.
 If enableFace or enableFacialLandmark is false, it is also automatically set to false.
+        enableBasicFacialExpression: true,  // Whether recognize basic facial expression or not.
+If enableFace is false, it is also automatically set to false.
-        enableFacialExpression: true),  // Whether recognize facial expression or not.
+        enableValenceFacialExpression: true),  // Whether recognize valence facial expression or not.
 If enableFace is false, it is also automatically set to false.
     handler: ESRCHandler() {
         func onDetectedFace(face: ESRCFace) {
             // The face is detected.